cjdbarlow/Part-One/how-to-pass.md

 * Don't lose faith
     * There will be times that you question why you have to learn this
     * Those are very legitimate feelings
     * Accept that part of **this exam is an academic hazing you must pass** through on your path to fellowship
+* There is no substitute for knowledge

 ##Be Strategic